22.07.2025

 Two of the units arrive

-The BA17NE - announced in March - has a working height of 17 metres with a maximum outreach of 9.7 metres and an unrestricted maximum platform capacity of 225kg.
-The overall length is 1.45 metres with an overall width of 760mm.
-Power comes from a 48 volt 300Ah battery pack and total weight is 7,950kg.
+The BA17NE - announced in March - has a working height of 17 metres with a maximum outreach of 9.7 metres and an unrestricted maximum capacity of 225kg in the 1.45 metre by 760mm platform.
+Power comes from a 48 volt 300Ah battery pack, the unit has a stowed transport length of 5.06 metres and an overall width of 1.5 metre, while the total weight is 7,950kg.

 The company said: “We are proud to be the first in the UK to take delivery of the brand new Dingli BA17NE machines - the latest in our growing fleet.
 These compact, articulating electric boom lifts are part of a 100 plus machine order we have placed with Dingli as we continue to expand across the UK.”